andreiac-silva/knative-demo/payment/README.md

 ```

 ### How can I directly send a cloud event to Payment Service?
-If you are running the application locally, you can simply send a POST request such as bellow.
+If you are running the application locally, you can simply send a POST request such as one of bellow.

 Binary
 ```